-- Limiting on capital expenditure, reducing on non-operating spending, focusing on key priorities and revenue generation. - Closer monitoring of inventory and debtor management. - · Cost control measures, focusing on enhancing operational efficiencies.
+- · Limiting on capital expenditure, reducing on non-operating spending, focusing on key priorities and revenue generation. - Closer monitoring of inventory and debtor management. - Cost control measures, focusing on enhancing operational efficiencies.

-Economic uncertainty and enhancing market conditions are expected to continue into the new financial year.
+Economic uncertainty and enhancing market conditions are expected to continue into the new financial year due to the global inflation.
 In this respect, the Group will continue to implement cost containment measures and rollout more innovative approaches in its operations to drive greater cost efficiency and productivity.

-The Group generated a revenue of RM30.9 million in 2021, which is an increase of RM12.6 million as compared to the year 2020 (RM18.3 million).
-The revenue increased marginally by 69%.
-The growth in revenue is mainly due to no operational disruptions in 2021 caused by the COVID-19 pandemic.
+The Group generated a revenue of RM27.0 million (2021: RM30.9 million).
+The revenue decreased marginally by 12.6%.
+The drop in revenue is mainly due to the low in demand at the end of 2022.